kdatsenko/MyTorontoLife/README.md

 - Designed and implemented Angular UI Architecture (nested controllers)
 - Designed entire backend and implemented all related database functionalities
   - DB Schema, identified and implemented all database related queries (MongoDB, Mongoose)
-- Designed Rest API and partially implemented Rest API calls (JSON)
+- Designed Rest API and partially implemented Rest API calls

 How it works:
 ---